humdrum-tools/humdrum-documentation/tool/pc/index.md

 Encodings using purely numeric values are especially useful when the representation is to be processed numerically.

-The **-t** option ensures that only a single output value is given for tied `**kern` notes; the output coincides with the first note of the tie.
+The <span class="option">t</span> option ensures that only a single output value is given for tied `**kern` notes; the output coincides with the first note of the tie.